LuhanSheng/LuhanSheng/README.md

 📚 I'm a Master Student at Purdue Computer Science.

-🌱 I’m interested in Web Development, Distributed Systems and Artificial Intelligence.
+🌱 I’m interested in Web Development and Distributed Systems.

 🚀 I will be joining Amazon Web Services as a Software Engineer in 2024.